By Rajabu Juma Rajabu – Art in Tanzania internship

 SUSTAINABLE FISHING

 The overexploitation of lakes, Rivers, Seas, and oceans is leaving them without fish.
 The United Nations Food and Agriculture Organisation (FAO) confirms this in one of its latest reports.
-It calls for a sustainable fishing model to ensure the survival of species and fishing activities.
+It calls for a sustainable fishing model to ensure the survival of species and the long-term viability of fishing activities.
 Sustainable Fishing contributes to protecting marine fauna and conserving the Oceans and Seas.

-Sustainable fishing is harvested at a sustainable rate where the fish populations do not decline over time because of fishing practices.
+Sustainable fishing is harvested at a rate that does not cause fish populations to decline over time due to fishing practices.
 Sustainability in Fisheries combines theoretical discipline, such as the population dynamics of fisheries, with practical strategies, such as avoiding overfishing through techniques such as individual fishing quotas, curtailing destructive and illegal fishing practices by lobbying for appropriate laws and policies, setting up protected areas, restoring collapsed fisheries, incorporating all externalities involved in harvesting marine ecosystems into fishery economies, educating stakeholders and the wider public, and developing independent certification programs.

 Sustainable Fishing means leaving enough fish in the ocean, respecting habitats, and ensuring people who depend on fishing can maintain their livelihoods.
-It also means ensuring fish harvesting is not fully exploited by keeping fish stock remains for future generations.
+It also means ensuring that fish harvesting is not fully exploited by keeping fish stocks for future generations.

 SUSTAINABLE FISHING PRACTICES:

 There are ways to fish sustainably, allowing us to enjoy seafood while ensuring that populations remain for the future.
-In many indigenous cultures, people have fished sustainably for thousands of years.
+In many indigenous cultures, people have practised sustainable fishing for thousands of years.
 Today’s sustainable fishing practices reflect some lessons learned from these cultures.

-Due to issues such as overfishing, global fish stocks are in trouble today.
+Due to issues such as overfishing, global fish stocks are currently in trouble.
 It has been estimated that approximately 70% of Fisheries worldwide have been overexploited or have already collapsed.
 So, how can we remedy this challenging situation and help our global fish stocks rebound?

-We can remedy this challenge by using sustainable practices that you can use when you fish at your favourite local fishing holes.
+We can remedy this challenge by adopting sustainable practices that you can use when fishing at your favourite local fishing holes.
 These include:

 - Hook and lining (Pole Catching).
-This fishing technique involves using a pole with one line and several hooks.
+This fishing technique involves using a pole with a single line and multiple hooks.
 This allows fishermen to release bycatch quickly.

 - Harpooning: Fishermen use hand-thrown harpoons or barbs fired from a gun to catch large fish like Swordfish with little bycatch.

-- Traps: This fishing technique involves guiding fish into boxed or reef nets near the water surface that allow the fish to be tipped into a holding tank.
+- Traps: This fishing technique involves guiding fish into boxed or reef nets near the water surface, allowing the fish to be tipped into a holding tank.
 Wire mesh traps on the bottom can also be used sustainably if they are not dragged a long way along the ocean floor.

 - Longlining: This technique uses a very long central fishing line with many smaller lines of baited hooks.
 If these longlines are placed deep in the water and if special circle hooks are used, they significantly reduce the number of bycatch incidents.